1. Can Ground Penetrating Radar determine the difference between rebar and electrical conduit?

 Q: What type of training do your technicians go through?

-A: Each of our technicians goes through a training course provided by our supplier, GSSI, Inc. We also pair each trainee with an experienced technician until the trainee has demonstrated the consistent ability to work on a comparable level to an experienced technician providing technical expertise and the ability to get through difficult Ground Penetrating Radar applications.
+A: Each of our technicians goes through three to six month training process.
+This includes two weeks training at our corporate offices in our training center in Toledo, OH.
+The GPRS training center has test slabs of concrete with every type of slab we encounter in the field.
+Here they are instructed by our director of training who has 9 years of field experience.
+We also pair each trainee with an experienced technician until the trainee has demonstrated the consistent ability to work on a comparable level to an experienced technician providing technical expertise and the ability to get through difficult Ground Penetrating Radar applications.

 Q: Can your Ground Penetrating Radar equipment be used to scan vertical surfaces or could it be used on a ceiling?

 A: Yes.
 We regularly use our equipment to scan for the location of rebar in concrete columns and walls.
 On occasion we are also asked to scan from the underside of a floor to mark out the reinforcing steel and any embedded conduits.
 This is most common when a customer wants to set anchors into a floor for large piping.

 Q: Does Ground Penetrating Radar Systems buy used equipment?

 A: Yes, we buy used equipment from other GPR companies.
 Contact us today as we would be happy to see the equipment and negotiate a deal.
 Please call our corporate office at (419)843-9804.

 Q: What type of “output” do you provide for mapping utilities?